LONI Usage Policy

 - Requirements Analysis - section limited to 2 pages, or less, detailing the basis for the requested computer time.
 Requests for large allocations must exhibit an understanding of application efficiency, scaling, and provide accurate estimations of the SU requirements.

-Please note that the maximum proposal page limit is 5, not including summary reports in the Attachments.
+Please note that section page limits are suggestions, but the maximum proposal page limit remains 5, not including any Attachments.
 The page limit was chosen with an eye to making it relatively easy to compose an allocation request, or to modify and reuse a successful application made to another center.
-Additional information may be attached as addendums, such as copies of awarded grants which will be supported by the requested resources.

 2.2 Allocation Management

-An allocation is considered valid so long as a positive resource balance remains, and the expiration date has not been exceeded.
-Once an allocation expires, or has been fully consumed, users accounts will be blocked from submitting work against the allocation.
+User accounts without access to a valid allocation will be blocked from submitting work on the systems.
 There is no mechanism for extending an allocation beyond one year, nor for adding resources once an allocation has been expended.

 User accounts must be associated with a valid allocation, and if not, will be retained for a maximum of 1 year pending authorization against a renewed or different allocation.
 With these restrictions in mind, the PI is required to use the tools provided to monitor system usage and control authorization of project member accounts.
 PI's are strongly advised to carefully budget their usage appropriately throughout the year.
 Automatic reminder emails will be sent by the management system as an allocation nears expiration.
 PI's are ultimately responsible for assuring that a current and actively monitored management email address has been assigned to each allocation.